top of page

 The Schinarakis approach encourages a classroom environment characterized by "productive discomfort", where students learn how to overcome discomfort by staying engaged in the learning process.
 By promoting discomfort in appropriate, inclusive ways and with support, students learn how to plan for their future success and cope with the many challenges of growing up.

-The main principle in the learning process is “learning how to learn,” and this is the objective of the Schinarakis method.
+The main principle in the learning process is “learning how to learn,” and this is the foundation of the Schinarakis method.
 Deaf students undertake an active role in their learning and achieve the maximum development of their skills and abilities.
 The success of the Schinarakis method comes from an emphasis on the all-round student’s development by supporting them to learn how to:

 • explore their strengths and weaknesses